Is the Stihl MSA 200 C a good chainsaw?

 There is only one version of the 200c, but you’ll see it listed in different ways.

-Most often it’s listed as the Stihl MSA 200c, but sometimes you’ll see it as 200 C-B – they’re the same thing.
+Most often it’s listed as the Stihl MSA 200c, but sometimes you’ll see it as 200 C-B – these are the same thing.

-The C means it has a comfort feature, while the B is the specific comfort feature, in this case, Quick Chain Adjuster (you can tighten the chain without tools).
+The C means it has a comfort feature, while the B is the specific comfort feature.
+In this case, B = Quick Chain Adjuster, which means you can tighten the chain without tools.

 The saw isn’t a heavy-use saw but is designed for trimming, pruning, light firewood use, and those sorts of things.
-It can be kept in a car or vehicle for removing light branches off the road and also makes for a good camping saw (as we’ll see below).
+It can be kept in your vehicle to remove light branches off the road, and it also makes for a good camping saw (as we’ll see below).